-Halloween is right around the corner, and what's cuter this time of year than an already adorable pet dressed up in a cute or silly Halloween costume?
-Dressing up our pets can be a fun way to involve them in our Halloween festivities, even if they can't go trick or treating and eat human candy (Why not try making your pup some homemade treats for Halloween?).
-However, it's important to remember that Halloween costumes should be comfortable and safe for our furry friends!
+Halloween is right around the corner, and what’s cuter this time of year than an already adorable dog dressed up in a cute or silly Halloween costume?
+Dressing up our pets can be a fun way to involve them in our Halloween festivities, even if they can’t be involved in other holiday traditions such as trick-or-treating and eating candy.
+However, it’s important to remember that Halloween costumes should be comfortable and safe for our furry friends!
 Nobody wants to spend their holiday being uncomfortable, or worse in the emergency room, our pets included!
 So if you are planning on dressing your pet(s) up this Halloween, have fun, but remember to stay safe as well!
-Here are some tips to follow when picking out a costume for your pet...
+Here are some tips to follow when picking out a costume for your furry friend…

 Just a heads up, this post does contain a few Amazon affiliate links.
 If you click on one of our Amazon links and make a purchase, we’ll receive a small commission at no additional cost to you.